 Have you ever tried to talk rationally to a smoker about the effects of smoking?
 Oh boy, I think I'd rather have a discussion about the need for ethics with George Bush.
-The words that spill out of their mouths during such a conversation are quite entertaining to those of us who are rational and thinking beings.
+Smokers will listen, nod their head, sometimes say they can or will quit someday, but they will not change.

 You'll hear such idiocy as "it's my body and I'll do what I want with it" and "my smoking doesn't hurt anyone else so leave me alone".
 Well, yes, it is their body, and what they are doing is killing it slowly and agonizingly over many years.
 As far as hurting someone else, well, here's my story.
 You decide who else was hurt.

 My wife was a smoker for her entire adult life.
 I watched her destroy her body for twelve and a half years, and stood by her in spite of it all.
 Oh, I cried many times while she was alive, trying to help her quit, listening to her promises, only to find out she was smoking yet again in spite of all.

 She claimed she began smoking because "her mother smoked while she was in the womb."
 Somehow, in her mind, this made it acceptable to smoke.
 She said it was not her fault, it was a addiction and it was her mother's responsibility.
 She couldn't stop, regardless of what happened, because her body was poisoned by her mother's habit before she was even born.
 What she was saying was not rational, but she believed it.

 When we married, I was not thrilled about the smoking, but since she had so many other good qualities I decided that one flaw, one aberration, could be tolerated.
 After all, I had known drug users and alcoholics several times during my life.
 How could smoking compare to those habits?
 It seemed like such a minor thing at the time...if only I had known.